NathanaelWhite/Challenge-Note-Taker/README.md

   ## Description

-  An application writing personal notes and keeping track on them.
+  An application for writing personal notes and keeping track on them.

   ## Table of Contents